royrap/Finalscaps1-2/BUTTON_FUNCTIONALITY_AUDIT_REPORT.md

 - ✅ **No more "Coming Soon" alerts**
 - ✅ **Professional admin interface** ready for production

-**Your RoadAid admin system is now a complete, professional-grade administration platform with full button functionality across all pages!** 🎯
+**Your TalyerOTG admin system is now a complete, professional-grade administration platform with full button functionality across all pages!** 🎯

 ---